kanchantewary/learn-pyspark/notes/kafka.md

     Quotas - how much data is each client allowed to read and write ACLs - who is allowed to read and write to which topic

-There is regular communication between Kafka and ZooKeeper such that ZooKeeper knows a Kafka broker is still alive (ZooKeeper heartbeat mechanism) and also in response to events such as a topic being created or a replica falling out of sync for a topic-partition.
+- There is regular communication between Kafka and ZooKeeper such that ZooKeeper knows a Kafka broker is still alive (ZooKeeper heartbeat mechanism) and also in response to events such as a topic being created or a replica falling out of sync for a topic-partition.

-Apache Kafka uses Zookeeper to store metadata about the Kafka cluster(broker and topic metadata), as well as consumer client details (consumer metadata, partition offsets) config/zookeeper.properties
+- Apache Kafka uses Zookeeper to store metadata about the Kafka cluster(broker and topic metadata), as well as consumer client details (consumer metadata, partition offsets) config/zookeeper.properties

 ### Kakfa Broker Configuration
-broker.id
+-broker.id
-port
+-port
-zookeeper.connect
+-zookeeper.connect
-log.dirs
+-log.dirs
-num.recovery.threads.per.data.dir
+-num.recovery.threads.per.data.dir
-auto.create.topics.enable
+-auto.create.topics.enable
-num.partitions
+-num.partitions
-log.retention.hours
+-log.retention.hours
-log.retention.minutes
+-log.retention.minutes
-log.retention.ms
+-log.retention.ms
-log.retention.bytes
+-log.retention.bytes
-message.max.bytes
+-message.max.bytes

 ### Kafka Producer
 1. Producers write to data to topics (which is made up of multiple partitions).
 Producers automatically know to which broker and partition it should write to.
 In case of broker failures, producers will automatically recover.